Seizing child recieving IN treatmentTherapeutic Intranasal Drug Delivery

 Debra Kerr, PhD Candidate, Senior Fellow – Emergency Medicine Research, Melbourne Australia …..
 Rapid depression of the syringe (to atomize the drug out of the atomiser) is important and avoids respiratory administration.
 For paramedic use, response times may affect acceptability of IN administration as first line medication.
 Delay in clearance from overdose scene may reduce response times to next patient.
 Naloxone is not currently manufactured in a form suitable for IN administration.
 We had the drug manufactured by a private pharmaceutical company for the purpose of the (recent) trial.
 Also, the drug is not approved for IN administration by Australian legislative authorities.
 Anecdotally, paramedics are very keen to administer Naloxone via the IN route to reduce BBV transmission risk.
 Acceptability for rousable patients has not been tested.
 Our studies only included unrousable patients.

 Erik D. Barton, MD, MS, MBA; Chief of Emergency Medicine, The University of Utah, Salt Lake City…..
 The biggest benefit we can offer any provider who is trying to care for IVDU’s who accidentally overdose on injected opiates is safety from blood exposure.
-Blood-bourne exposures can be both physically and emotionally devastating to non-abusers (and their families!) who were just trying to save a life.
+Blood-borne exposures can be both physically and emotionally devastating to non-abusers (and their families!) who were just trying to save a life.
 There is often a period of several months to years in which monitoring for hepatitis and HIV seroconversion must occur.
 The IN route offers an immediate, noninvasive, and nearly risk-free opportunity to intervene with these patients by any first-responder: family members, police, fire, EMS, and even the ED.
 There is no downside to attempting such a noninvasive maneuver in a suspected IVDU FIRST as long as other resuscitative efforts are not significantly delayed, especially when the benefits to the patient and provider, as described above, significantly outweigh the risks.

 Treatment protocol